 Eight fiberglass, BuK Dragon Boats will be used, with four boats in a typical heat.
 While one set of four boats is racing, the other set will be unloading and loading at the dock.
-Lane 1 is the northernmost lane.
-The race course is approximately 500 meters long (as established by the race director and described in the captain’s meeting), and the start and finish lines will be marked with buoys on the outsides/insides of lanes 1 through 4.
+Lane 1 is the northernmost lane, farthest from Kent-Kangley.
+Lane 4 is the southernmost lane, closest to Kent-Kangley.
+The racecourse is approximately 500 meters long (as established by the race director and described in the captain’s meeting), and the start and finish lines will be marked with buoys on the outsides/insides of lanes 1 through 4.
 A buoy between lanes 2 and 3, and buoys on the outsides of lanes 1 & 4 will mark the halfway point of the race.

 The Kent Cornucopia Dragon Boat Race will provide lifejackets and paddles to participants who do not bring their own.
 Paddlers will be allowed to apply wax or other grip-assisting substances to their personally-owned paddles but should not apply wax or other substances to festival-owned paddles (this includes applying wax to the hands before using a festival-owned paddle).
 Personal paddles must be IDBF-approved and fit into a paddle template.
 Wood and carbon fiber paddles are acceptable.
 Please no water bottles in the boats during racing.
 The use of seat pads is permitted.